dgalbally/micrograd-matlab/README.md

 ### Example 2: Training a binary classifier

 This is Andrej's moon dataset example, which is implemented in `test05`, although with a lower number of data points to reduce the computational time.
-It provides an example of training an 2-layer neural network (MLP) binary classifier.
+It provides an example of training an 2-layer neural network (multi layer perceptron) binary classifier.
 The boundary shown in the image included at the top of this file is achieved using a 2-layer neural net with two 16-node hidden layers.

 ### License